Herman-Gathege/masterful-homes/README.md

 bash
 Copy code
 cd backend
-uv venv
+uv init
-source .venv/bin/activate   # or uv run
+or install uv first
-pip install -r requirements.txt flask run
+start server with uv run ./main.py

 🔑 Environment Variables
 Create a .env file in the backend/ with: